Hexastack/eazychart/packages/ez-css/README.md

 <br />
 <hr />

-This package is the css lib that is used by both `eazychart-react` and `eazychart-vue` packages.
+This package is the CSS lib that is used by both `eazychart-react` and `eazychart-vue` packages.
 It contains the base CSS stylesheets required by EazyChart to work properly.
 Please refer to the main repo [README](../../README.md) to learn more about this package.